STEWARDSHIP AND SHAREHOLDER ENGAGEMENT DISCLOSURES

 Revised Shareholder Rights Directive (SRD II)

 The revised Shareholder Rights Directive ((EU) 2017/828) (“SRD II”), amending Directive 2001/36, is aimed at promoting effective stewardship and long-term investment decision making with respect to listed companies in Europe.
 Through COBS Rule 2.2B of the FCA Handbook, FCA authorised managers are subject to requirements that build on the provisions under the Financial Reporting Council’s Stewardship Code.
-Specifically, such managers must develop and publicly disclose a policy on shareholder engagement with respect to listed companies in Europe or explain why they have elected not to do so.
+Specifically, such managers must develop and publicly disclose a policy on shareholder engagement with respect to listed companies or explain why they have elected not to do so.
+For entities regulated by the FCA, the FCA has further expanded the scope of SRD II to cover investee companies whose shares are admitted to trading on a regulated market in the European Economic Area (“EEA”), including overseas companies with a secondary listing in the EEA, as well as investee companies whose shares are listed “on a comparable market outside the EEA”.

 The Firm has carefully reviewed and considered the requirements under SRD II and has concluded that while the Firm supports the general principles of shareholder engagement, it would be inadvisable for the Firm to adopt an engagement policy and make the relevant disclosures.
 The Firm manages event-driven strategies involving a variety of asset classes, global jurisdictions and timeframes, and approaches companies and their management on a case-by-case basis.
 Indeed, the Firm’s business is not focused exclusively on equities.
 Further, given the Firm’s event-driven investment strategy, there would be circumstances under which it would be disadvantageous to the Firm’s investors to publicly disclose its policy in relation to shareholder engagement.